fractal-bootcamp/precourse-materials/computer-science/typescript/answers/ethan.md

 * What is the difference between typescript and javascript?
 Why would you use typescript over javascript?
-  * TypeScript is a superset of JS that add static type checking to catch errors before your code runs, thus making dev easier and potentially saving time/money.
+  * TypeScript is a superset of JS that adds static type checking to catch errors before your code runs, thus making dev easier and potentially saving time/money.
 * What are the base types used in typescript?
   1. string